corva-ai/corva-example-python-apps/docs/scheduled.md

     )

     if not records:
-        # Create the record if we have don't have created it yet
+        # Create a new record if we have don't have it yet
         output = {
             'timestamp': event.end_time,
             'asset_id': event.asset_id,